 Category: Performance of the play

-Flavia Domitilla donated the use of catacombs; Mark’s play enhanced the event
+Flavia Domitilla donated the use of catacombs; Mark’s play celebrated the donation

-Executive Summary I begin in Flavia Domitilla’s world.
-I see the performance of Mark’s play from her point of view.
+Summary I begin in Flavia Domitilla’s world.
 In my book, The Two Gospels of Mark: Performance and Text, I proposed that Flavia Domitilla produced a play that was privately performed for Mark’s Roman congregation.
-Flavia and her husband Titus Flavius Clemens were…
+Flavia and her husband Titus Flavius Clemens were honored during the performance of the play.
+It was likely followed by a…

 What is the meaning of “Boanerges”?